Kollektive-Geographie-Heidelberg/Kollektive-Geographie-Heidelberg/kartographie/04-coordinate-systems.md

 # Geodetic and Coordinate Reference Systems

 **reference frame**
+- consists of
-- reference points on the Earth and their corresponding coordinates
+  1. reference points (min 3) on the Earth and their corresponding coordinates

 **geodetic reference system (GRS)**
 - consists of